 Step 4: Continue Taping All Diagonal Lines

 Keep repeating to make the herringbone pattern.
-Press the tape fully.
+Press the tape line fully.

 Other Ways To Get Painter’s Tape To Seal